Before you arrive

 There are a number of short tasks for you to complete prior to your arrival at Quest, in order to make your enrolment and transition to life as a Quest student a smooth process.
 Take a look at the information below to see what you need to do next.

 A student who is not a Canadian Citizen or Permanent Resident requires a valid study permit.
 Study permits vary in processing time, so we recommend applying for your study permit as early as possible.
-Your Admissions Counsellor will send you an official Letter of Acceptance and other pertinent information required for your study permit application.
+Your Admissions Counsellor will send you an Official Letter of Acceptance and an Enrollment Verification letter as well as other pertinent information required for your study permit application.
+Note that the Letter of Acceptance that you received with your admission offer is not valid for a Study Permit application

 For more information visit our Study Permit Page.